-In pediatric cardiology, much of the focus is on congenital heart disease, but the fact is that your child is much more likely to die of acquired heart disease in their lifetime states Dr. Matthew Zussman, Medical Director of Pediatric Interventional Cardiology at the Florida Hospital for Children.
+In pediatric cardiology, much of the focus is on congenital heart disease, but the fact is that your child is much more likely to die of acquired heart disease in their lifetime states Dr. Matthew Zussman, Medical Director of Pediatric Interventional Cardiology at the AdventHealth for Children.

 Dr. Zussman further explains why conversations about heart health must start young.

 Preventing heart disease should be a focus as early as possible, and the paradigm is shifting to support this discussion.
 The medical community is finding that coronary artery disease, which can lead to a heart attack over time, can start much younger than was once thought, says Dr. Zussman.
 Recent studies show the early stages of coronary artery disease can start as young as age 12.